15 Best Valentine’s Day Crafts for Kids

-Tired of the store-bought “Finding Dory” or “Minions” Valentine’s cards?
+Tired of the store-bought Valentine’s cards?
 Spend a few hours crafting these homemade creations with the kids.

-Purchase heart straws from a craft or party store (this blogger found her’s at the dollar store in packages of six).
-Create this printable on your computer, or visit itsalwaysautumn.com to print out her version.
+Purchase heart straws from a craft or party store.
+Create this printable on your computer, or visit the website to print out her version.
 Hole punch the edges and stick the straw through them, using tape to keep in place if needed.

 Buy packs of Tic Tacs (packs with two different colors inside) and hand-draw a Tic-Tac-Toe board on a small piece of card stock.
 Wrap the board and Tic Tacs inside a clear bag and tie with ribbon of your choice.

 Buy a pack of cheap Matchbox cars from your local party supply store (most sell them in packs), or find some old ones.
-Make your own or download the printable from loveandlion.blogspot.com.
+Make your own or download this printable.
 Use colorful or patterned washi tape to attach the cars to the cards.

 Purchase rulers and heart stickers from the dollar store or local office supply store.
-These printables from relocatedliving.com read “you rule,” or you can make your own.
+Make your own “you rule” signs.
 Cut slits on either side for the ruler to run through then decorate with sticker hearts.

 –Tania Cowling and Teresa Whiting